UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 item = 25

 if item > 20:
-    magnitude = 'greater than 20'
+    magnitude = 'Greater than 20'
 elif item > 10:
-    magnitude = 'between 10 and 20'
+    magnitude = 'Between 10 and 20'
 else:
     magnitude = '10 or less'